Robert-Aduviri/code-samples/README.md

 # Code samples

 These are some code samples from various projects and competitions.

 #### Contents

 - Deep Learning
   - Natural Language Processing

+- Data Science

-- Kaggle
+- Optimization